-The United States had a secret weapon in World War II: young women who hacked military messages.
-Now, these WWII codebreakers are getting the credit they deserve.
+The United States had a secret weapon in World War 2: young women who hacked military messages.
+Now, these WW2 codebreakers are getting the credit they deserve.

 In contrast to those who returned from the war with stories of battlefield glory, codebreakers couldn’t talk about what they were doing, so they didn’t become war heroes.
 In the years since, these women’s stories have begun to come out, thanks to efforts like “Code Girls” by Liza Mundy.